CIT28/files/w12/designingp1.md

 - Create a new folder ```designing``` at the same level as querying and relating.
 - In ```designing``` create a new file ```README.md``` and create new query file named w12-q.sql and copy previous query file and update for pow of pow-a.txt and update the bash command for w12-q.sql query file.
     - **COMMIT MESSAGE - "w12 setup done"**
 - Code along with me to see how the SQL we are going to write this week will be different!
+    - **COMMIT MESSAGE - "coding along done"**

 ### 2. Take notes from Beginning to 20:16
 - In your README.md, add md h1 w/ text: